 The World Championships takes place in the second year of the quadrennial.
-World

-1.2.3 Boccia Regional Championships
+1.2.3.
+World Boccia Regional Championships

 The Regional Championships provide a qualification route into the World Championships and the Paralympic Games.
 Regional Championship events will take place in each of the four regional areas.
-Subject to the ongoing impact of COVID-19 pandemic, there will be an event in the first year and third year of the quadrennial in each regional area.
-To support regional development and align with regional differences an IPC Regional Para Games may be included and sanctioned as a World Boccia Regional Championship event subject to the timing of the event and meeting BISFed criteria.
+There will be an event in the first year and third year of the quadrennial in each regional area.
+To support regional development and align with regional differences an IPC Regional Para Games may be included and sanctioned as a World Boccia Regional Championship event subject to the timing of the event and meeting World Boccia criteria.
 If a Regional Para Games is sanctioned as a World Boccia Regional Championships, then these events will be combined to ensure there is only one event at this level in that region that year.

-1.2.4 World Boccia Paralympic Qualification Tournament
+1.2.4.
+World Boccia Paralympic Team and Pairs Qualification Tournament

-The Paralympic Qualification tournament is a new addition for this quadrennial.
-It will take place in the fourth year of the quadrennial prior to the Paralympic qualification deadline.
-Entry will be for any nation that is not already qualified for the Paralympics with sides qualifying from their Regional Championships and by their world ranking position.
+The Paralympic Qualification tournament will take place in the fourth year of the quadrennial prior to the Paralympic qualification deadline.
+Entry will be for any nation that is not already qualified for the Paralympics and will qualify by their world ranking position.
 It will be a team and pairs only event.
 The host for the event will, where possible, be selected from nations qualified for the qualification tournament.